VnznzT/dynamicAMA/README.md

 # dynamicAMA
-Code for our paper "Automated Design of Affine Maximizer Mechanisms in Dynamic Settings"
+Please cite our AAAI 24 paper "Automated Design of Affine Maximizer Mechanisms in Dynamic Settings", when using this codebase.